LAMENT: A RITUAL OF LETTING GO

 THE RITUAL

-Imagine a sequence of music and movement that lasts an hour and is performed in the round by a small ensemble: two singers, a violinist, a viola da gamba player and a keyboard player — everybody will also sing and move.
+Imagine a sequence of music and movement that lasts an hour and is performed by a small ensemble: two voices, a violin, a santoor and a mictro-tonal keyboard — though everybody will sing and move.
 Inspiration is drawn from circular rituals such as the canonical hours, antiphonal structures such as weaving songs, and the slow march of a funeral procession.
-Music from earlier times and other traditions will sit alongside three short commissions, the old and the new speaking to one another across history and geography.
-Source materials include the Byzantine hymns of Kassia, Corsican polyphony and lamentations by Francesca Caccini and François Couperin.
+Music from earlier times and other traditions will sit alongside two short commissions, the old and the new speaking to one another across history and geography.
+Source materials include the Byzantine hymns of Kassia, Corsican polyphony and lamentations by Josquin and Couperin.
 Two new laments have been commissioned from Soosan Lolavar and James Weeks.
 The staging is simple, using gestural sequences drawn from domestic and liturgical committals to create a ritual that is unique yet familiar.

 THE ENSEMBLE